dcsil/PyGuard/team/diversity.md

 Team Background
 ---

 Our team has a varied background.
-We have people from multiple continents who speak many lanuages combined....
+We have people from multiple continents who speak many languages combined....

 ## Strengths & Weaknesses